Can dogs eat ranch dressing? The answer from a vet!

 Is it something they will enjoy as much as you do?
 Or does it contain harmful ingredients that could be toxic to your four-legged friend?
 Let’s take a closer look and discover, is ranch bad for dogs?

-Dogs shouldn’t eat ranch dressing because it contains several ingredients that can be toxic to them.
-In large amounts, some of these ingredients could prove fatal to your dog so ranch dressing is definitely best avoided.
+No, dogs shouldn’t eat ranch because it contains several ingredients that can be toxic to them.
+In large amounts, ranch could prove fatal to your dog so it is definitely best avoided.
 It also contains a lot of calories, which can cause your dog to gain weight.

 This is can be even more of an important consideration if your dog is already overweight.
 Overweight dogs are at higher risk for major health concerns such as heart disease, liver disease, respiratory problems, and kidney disease, amongst many more.